sindrebilden/netpresso/README.md

 The project uses a DeLonghi Magnifica S, but many other similar machines will probably work.

 > [!WARNING]
-> This project will break any warrany on your coffee machine, do this at your own risk!
+> This project will break any warranty on your coffee machine, do this at your own risk!

 # Procedure
 First, brew yourself a coffe, it will be the last from this particular machine for a while.